Blameless Users in a Clean Room: Defining Copyright Protection for Generative Models: Defining clean-room copyright protection

-This section formalizes what it means to have \emph{access} to a copyrighted work (Section~\ref{sec:formalizing-access}) and instantiates the blameless copy protection framework (Section~\ref{sec:clean:distribution})---drawing inspiration from {clean-room design}.
-In copyright law, a clean room is ``a process of producing a product under conditions guaranteeing independent design and foreclosing the possibility of copying.''\footnote{David S. Elkins, NEC v.
-Intel: A Guide to Using ``Clean Room'' Procedures as Evidence, 10 Computer L.J.
-453 (1990). \url{https://repository.law.uic.edu/jitpl/vol10/iss4/1}} The idea comes from cases involving reverse engineering.
+This section formalizes what it means to have \emph{access} to a copyrighted work (Section~\ref{sec:formalizing-access}) and instantiates the blameless copyright protection framework (Section~\ref{sec:clean:distribution})---drawing inspiration from {clean-room design}.
+In copyright law, a clean room is ``a process of producing a product under conditions guaranteeing independent design and foreclosing the possibility of copying''~\cite{elkins1990nec}.
+The clean room keeps contamination out, like keeping dust out of a semiconductor lab.
+The idea comes from cases involving reverse engineering.
 Roughly, a team is given a description of design specs of the product (ideas) but not the product itself (expression), and tasked with producing a compatible product.
 There is no {access}, as long as the team itself was not spoiled by prior familiarity with the product or its design.
 As such, the outcome is constructively non-infringing.
 Even substantial similarities will be the product of independent creation.

+Clean-room design is the inspiration for a counterfactual \emph{clean-room distribution} where a user interacts with a model trained without access to certain in-copyright works (Definition~\ref{def:tau-clean}).
+We quantify the \emph{blamelessness} of a user as the probability $\beta$ that the user---in the clean-room distribution---would have produced something that is substantially similar to the excluded works (Definition~\ref{def:blameless}). \emph{Clean-room copyright protection} provides a corresponding bound $\kappa$ on the probability of copying any work in the real distribution (Define~\ref{def:clean}), where $\kappa$ depends on $\beta$.